ameseee/kwk-curriculum-site/web-app/projects/whateverly/index.md

 ### Tips

 - Research your API: There are a lot of free APIs out there, some still require a key.
 That's ok, as long as they get it to you ASAP.
 Some make you wait several days before receiving a key.
+You can also reference the Fetch lesson for a list of relatively easy-to-work-with JSON APIs!
 - Make sure you can get data from your API before building the whole project.
 You may want to create a "practice-project" folder, or just in your project, before writing HTML, make a fetch request and make sure you can `console.log()` some data.